hamidghaedi/hamidghaedi/README.md

 - 💬 Ask me about "how to" perform genomic data analysis in R/Python
 - 📫 How to reach me: [Twitter @HaGhaedi](https://twitter.com/HaGhaedi)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Huge fan of watching wildlife documentaries!
+- ⚡ Fun fact: Huge fan of wildlife documentaries!